AccioWorkAI/cocreate-pitch-2026/application-form.latest.md

 ### Please provide your product description

-- Type: rich text
+- Type: textarea
 - Required: yes
 - Suggested answer structure:
-  - Product: What it is and the market problem it solves.
+  1. Product: What it is and the market problem it solves.
-  - Positioning: Your unique advantages over competitors.
+  2. Positioning: Your unique advantages over competitors.

-### Please share your business story or journey
+### Please share your business story or journey.

-- Type: rich text
+- Type: textarea
 - Required: yes
 - Suggested answer structure:
-  - Inspiration: What inspired you to start this business?
+  1. Inspiration: What inspired you to start this business?
-  - Growth Journey: Key milestones and the story of your progress so far.
+  2. Growth Journey: Key milestones and the story of your progress so far.

 ### Do you face supply chain challenges today, and how do you see your supply evolving in the future?

-- Type: rich text
+- Type: textarea
 - Required: yes
-- Suggested answer structure:
-  - Current challenges: Current supply chain constraints, risks, bottlenecks, or sourcing needs.
-  - Future evolution: How the supply chain should improve as the business scales.

 ### If you win the prize, what are your short-term and long-term business plans?

-- Type: rich text
+- Type: textarea
 - Required: yes
-- Suggested answer structure:
-  - Short-term plans: Immediate use of prize resources, launch, hiring, manufacturing, customer acquisition, or validation plans.
-  - Long-term plans: Sustainable growth, market expansion, product roadmap, supply chain scale, or brand vision.

 ### Do you have an Alibaba.com account?

-- Type: single choice
+- Type: radio
 - Required: yes
 - Choices:
   - Yes